Update, April 2021: Samsung Galaxy S21 Ultra review, three months later

-There's also nowhere to store the S Pen when you're not using it.
-To help with this, Samsung is offering specialized extra-wide cases that add a slot along the side for the S Pen, though I shudder at the thought of making the S21 Ultra any bigger, and these cases don't solve the problem of powering the S Pen to enable the Bluetooth capabilities we first saw on the Note 9.
+There's also nowhere to store the S Pen when you're not using it — at least, not without a case.
+Samsung offers a silicone case with a slot to the side for a plus-sized S Pen, included in the box, but I really wasn't a fan of the cheap, flimsy feeling of the silicone material.
+Thankfully, Samsung isn't the only one making S Pen-compatible cases, and I've been enjoying Spigen's Liquid Air Pen Edition case.
+However, these cases don't solve the problem of powering the S Pen to enable the Bluetooth capabilities we first saw on the Note 9.

 Frankly, I haven't found many of the S Pen's Bluetooth-enabled functions very useful in the last few years, so this isn't a huge loss to me.
 Being able to skip through slides in a presentation or play/pause my music with the S Pen never felt like a must-have feature, though admittedly the one exception that I've found myself missing is the ability to use the S Pen as a remote shutter — you'll have to stick with extending your palm to the camera to trigger a self-timer.